 Talking to a parent about mental health can be scary.
-Many people report being afraid to tell their parents because they don’t want to upset them.
+Many people are afraid to tell their parents because they don’t want to upset them.
 Sometimes we don’t understand where troubling feelings or thoughts are coming from, or we feel guilty for having them.

 A good question to ask yourself in this situation is: how would you feel if someone you love were suffering and came to you?
 Likely, you would feel bad that they were struggling, but you would not be upset with them.
-You would be glad they confided in you and ready to help them in any way you could.
+You would be glad they trusted you, and ready to help them in any way you could.

 Here are some of the most common concerns people give for not talking to their parents—and some tips for overcoming them.

 “I don’t know how my parents will react.”

 Talking can be scary, but getting help is worth it.
 The sooner you address things, the sooner you can feel better—and the better you will be in the long run.